Skip to content

 ]

-Here we can see the optional game constraint "Cannot take UPGRADE."
-If a keep area generated for this game, the area could have this restraint to keep players from using a random upgrade when attempting to complete their objectives.
+Above we can see the optional game constraint "Cannot take UPGRADE."
+If a keep area generated for this game, the area could have this constraint to keep players from using a random upgrade when attempting to complete their objectives.

-Note: If you don't add any game constraint templates, you can just return list()
+If you don't want to add any game constraint templates, you can just return list().